 Compare CMCSA & T Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Comcast is made up of three parts.
 The core cable business owns networks capable of providing television, internet access, and phone services to 64 million US homes and businesses, or nearly half of the country.
-About 50% of the locations in this territory subscribe to at least one Comcast service.
+The firm provides services to about half of the locations in this territory.
 Comcast acquired NBCUniversal from General Electric in 2011.
 NBCU owns several cable networks, including CNBC, MSNBC, and USA, the NBC network, the Peacock streaming platform, several local NBC affiliates, Universal Studios, and several theme parks.
 The firm plans to spin off most of its cable networks later in 2025.
-Finally, Sky, acquired in 2018, is a large television provider in the UK and Italy, and it also has a presence in Germany and Austria.
+Finally, Sky, acquired in 2018, is a large television provider in the UK and Italy.

 The wireless business contributes nearly 70% of AT&T's revenue.
-The firm is the third-largest US wireless carrier, connecting 73 million postpaid and 17 million prepaid phone customers.
-Fixed-line enterprise services, which account for about 15% of revenue, include internet access, private networking, security, voice, and wholesale network capacity.
-Residential fixed-line services, about 11% of revenue, primarily consist of broadband internet access, serving 14 million customers.
+The company is the third-largest US wireless carrier, connecting 73 million postpaid and 17 million prepaid phone customers.
+Fixed-line enterprise services, which account for about 14% of revenue, include internet access, private networking, security, voice, and wholesale network capacity.
+Residential fixed-line services, about 12% of revenue, primarily consist of broadband internet access, serving 14 million customers.
 AT&T also has a sizable presence in Mexico, with 24 million customers, but this business only accounts for 3% of revenue.
-The firm has agreed to sell its 70% equity stake in satellite television provider DirecTV to its partner, private equity firm TPG.
+The company recently sold its 70% equity stake in satellite television provider DirecTV to its partner, private equity firm TPG.